rlaguilar/Markdowner/README.md

 )
 ```

-Creating custom elements is as simple as subclassing the type `MarkdownElement`, and the calling the function `textView.use(elements: [MarkdownElement])` passing as arguments the list of markdown elements that you want to use.
+Creating custom elements is as simple as subclassing the type `MarkdownElement`, and then calling the function `textView.use(elements: [MarkdownElement])` passing as arguments the list of markdown elements that you want to use.
 As a guide for creating new elements you could use any of the already implemented ones inside the folder `Markdowner/Classes/Default Elements`.

 It's important to note that for now `Markdowner` doesn't support initialization from Storyboards.